James Walston: Journalism and comment

 Walston published regular articles in Wanted in Rome from 1989 until his death; he also wrote a regular column for Italy Daily (Italian supplement the IHT) from 1999 to 2002, for The Guardian and The Independent.
 His blog was Italian Politics with Walston.

 Scholarly publications

-Walston was one of the first academics who wrote about forgotten fascist Italy's role in ethnic cleansing and internments of civil population in Italian concentration camps, such as under Mario Roatta's watch in the Province of Ljubljana, that are in Italian media subjected to the repression of historical memory, and to historical revisionism especially in relation to the post-war foibe massacres.
+Walston was one of the first academics who wrote about fascist Italy's role in ethnic cleansing and the internment of elements of the civil population in Italian concentration camps, such as under Mario Roatta's watch in the Province of Ljubljana, that are in the Italian media subjected to the repression of historical memory, and to historical revisionism especially in relation to the post-war foibe massacres.